LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 }
 ```

-Although this approach involves multiple requests to the IBM FHIR Server, the overall response time may be quicker due to the simplicity of the requests.
+Although this approach involves multiple requests to the LinuxForHealth FHIR Server, the overall response time may be quicker due to the simplicity of the requests.

 The client can filter the required Claim resources, or alternatively convert the reads to search requests: